 The following documents are referred to and are to be used when implementing this policy:

-- Ensuring Child Safeguarding – Plan International Australia Child Safeguarding Policy Procedures (PDF)
+- Ensuring Child Safeguarding – Plan International Australia Child Safeguarding Policy Procedures (under review)

 - Plan International Global Child Protection Standards and Implementation Manual (PDF)